Lever frame: Power frames

 A power operated interlocking frame uses some form of power assist to operate switches, signals and other interlocking appliances in the field.
 The power can come from hydraulic, pneumatic or electric sources with direct acting or low voltage electric control.
-The use of mechanical levers is retained in order to engage a mechanical interlocking component, in addition to switches or valves needed to actuate the field appliances.

 In hydraulic lever frames, moving the lever operates a hydraulic valve rather than wires and rods.
 To prevent accidents, operating a set of points requires pulling the actual lever for the points and a secondary check lever.
 The points are then moved by a hydraulic motor.
 This type of power frame has the disadvantage of a relatively low distance between points and signal box (approximately 200–250 m) and a slow operating speed.
 It was common in Italy and France only.
 Pneumatic lever frames have an operating principle that is related to that of hydraulic lever frames, however, instead of a hydraulic liquid, compressed air is used.
 The two types also share the same disadvantages such as pressurized tubing having to run directly between the field appliance and the lever frame.
 Electric control of a hydraulic or pneumatic actuator in the field was far simpler and more reliable, allowing for a greater distance between signal box and points.
 Whilst first being common in the United States due to work by the Union Switch & Signal corporation (a division of Westinghouse Air Brake Company), this system was later used in the United Kingdom and other Commonwealth nations where the Westinghouse Air Brake Company had a presence.